awsdocs/amazon-connect-admin-guide/doc_source/encryption-at-rest.md

 All user data stored in Amazon Connect Voice ID is encrypted at rest\.
 When creating a new Voice ID domain, you must provide a customer managed key that the service uses to encrypt your data at rest\.
 The customer managed key is created, owned, and managed by you\.
 You have full control over the key\.

-You can update the KMS key in the Voice ID domain by using the update\-domain command in AWS Command Line Interface \(AWS CLI\), or the [UpdateDomain](https://docs.aws.amazon.com/voiceid/APIReference/API_UpdateDomain.html) Voice ID API\.
-Note that updating the KMS key changes the key used to encrypt new data added after updating the key, and not the key that was used to encrypt the old data\.
+You can update the KMS key in the Voice ID domain by using the `update-domain` command in AWS Command Line Interface \(AWS CLI\), or the [UpdateDomain](https://docs.aws.amazon.com/voiceid/latest/APIReference/API_UpdateDomain.html) Voice ID API\.

+When you change the KMS key, an asynchronous process will be triggered to re\-encrypt the old data with the new KMS key\.
+After this process completes, all of your domain's data will be encrypted under the new KMS key, and you may safely retire the old key\.
+For more information, see [UpdateDomain](https://docs.aws.amazon.com/voiceid/latest/APIReference/API_UpdateDomain.html)\.

 Voice ID creates a grant to the customer managed key that grants it access to the key\.
 For more information, see [How Amazon Connect Voice ID uses grants in AWS KMS](#voiceid-uses-grants)\.